Crypt212/obsidian-vault/MindMap/Computer Science/Theory Of Computation/Theory Of Computation.md

 - **Kleene Star ($L^*$)**: All strings formed by concatenating zero or more strings from $L$.
 - **Intersection ($L1 ∩ L2$)**: All strings that are in both $L1$ and $L2$.
 # Finite Representation of Language
-- Refers to the method of depicting a language (infinite set of strings) in a compact and preci
+- Refers to the method of depicting a language (infinite set of strings) in a compact and precise way with finite structure.
+- **WHY?** Because, while languages can bedi